saylesss88/nix-book/src/nix/whonix_kvm.md

 > defenses and following best practices, we can make attacks costly and
 > time-consuming, deterring all but highly targeted adversaries.

-It is highly recommended to harden your Host Machine to strengthen your opsec.
+It is highly recommended to harden your Host Machine as Type 2 hypervisors are only as secure as their host.
+KVM is actually a type 1 hypervisor but relies on QEMU for emulation which is a Type 2 hypervisor.
+This actually makes it a sort of hybrid in between Type 1 and Type 2 but is in theory less secure than running a Xen hypervisor (Type 1) on bare-metal.

 Whonix offers many benefits, including the convenience of running within your current operating system without needing to reboot or use a separate Tails USB.